Discipline: Agronomy/Food Science

 Since 2014 onwards, Agroscope’s research will be based on the following six thematic priorities representing the challenges currently faced by the agri-food sector: (1) Ecological intensification; (2) Safeguarding natural resources; (3) Challenge of climate change; (4) High-quality food; (5) Improved competitiveness; (6) Vital and attractive rural areas.

 Our soils filter drinking water and produces food.
 Soils only carry out these services, because they harbour thousands fungal and bacteria species which work together like the wheels in a clock mechanism.
+These are the conclusions reached by a study published in the renowned by researchers from Agroscope and the University of Zurich.
+To summarise their findings: the more species-rich the microbial community, the more ecosystem functions remain intact, which in turn has a positive impact on agriculture.

 Zurich-Reckenholz, 24.09.2019 - Increasing mechanisation in agriculture has two sides: on the one hand, it makes many field operations easier for farmers.
 On the other hand, more power and performance also mean larger and heavier agricultural vehicles.